-How do you begin to analyze risk?
+How do you analyze risk?

 To use an analogy, while mitigation is where we score the touchdown, and planning is where we determine which plays we’ll run to drive down the field, analysis is where we see the deficiencies in the opposing team’s defense that tells us which plays to run.
 The touchdown is achieved through effective analysis and mitigation.